Kirby Moves for 3d Gauge Theories: Plumbed three-manifolds

-which is the definition of Dehn surgery that is illustrated in Figure \ref{fig:surgeryKde}.
-The neighborhood of each surgery circle $L_i$ is $N(L_i) := D_i^2 \times L_i$, and each solid torus is $D_i^2 \times S^1$.
-The gluing map ${f}_i$ maps the boundary of the $i$-th solid torus to the boundary of the $i$-th link complement.
-Note that these solid tori $D_i \times S^1$ are independent and hence there is no need to consider if they are linked before gluing in.
-Moreover, the knot complement $S^3-N(K) $ is called knot exterior, whose boundary is a torus even though the $K$ is knotted.
+which is illustrated in Figure \ref{fig:surgeryKde}.
+The gluing map ${f}_i$ maps the boundary of the $i$-th solid torus to the boundary of the $i$-th link complement, which introduces a framing number $f_i =p_i/q_i$, as we saw in the case of lens spaces.
+Note that these solid tori $D_i \times S^1$ are independent.
+In addition, $S^3-\cup_i N(L_i) $ is called the knot complement and is often denoted by $S^3\backslash L_1 \cup L_2 \cup \cdots \cup L_n$.

-The Dehn surgery provides more details on the gluing map $f_i$, which is determined by the meridian $\a_i$ of the solid torus $D^2_i \times S^1$ and a curve $J_i$ on the boundary of the complement $S^3-N(L_i)$, namely $f_i(\a_i)=J_i$.
-Therefore, the gauge circle as the meridian $\a_i$ is analogous to the circle $L_i$.
-Moreover, the Dehn surgery for Lens spaces differs from gluing two solid tori by the torus switch which is defined as exchanging meridian and longitude ${\a_i} \leftrightarrow {\b_i}$.
-Therefore the gluing map \eqref{gluingmaplen} is transposed in the surgery description and the images of the meridian and longitude of solid torus $D_i^2 \times S^1$ are
+The gluing map $f_i$ maps the meridian $\a_i$ of the torus boundary of $D^2_i \times S_i^1$ to a curve $J_i$ on the boundary of the $i$-th complement by $f_i(\a_i)=J_i$, which is sufficient to determine the surgery on the unknot $L_i$.
+The meridian $\a_i$ and the Jordan curve $J_i$ play the role of gauge circles, since they correspond to the shrinking circles and hence NS5-branes for lens spaces.
+The images of the meridian and longitude for the $i$-th solid torus are given by